 Diamonds were used as cap jewels on the balance staff and on the escapement of the very highest grades.
 While they increase its value, the diamonds themselves do not increase its accuracy.

 Which watch had the most?
-Waltham's legendary Riverside Maximus came with 3 pairs of diamond jewels, for a total of six.
+Waltham's legendary Riverside Maximus came with three pairs of diamond cap jewels, for a total of six.

-Sometimes referred to as the impulse jewel, this stone trips the pallet fork in the opposite direction by every arc of the balance wheel, absorbing millions of impacts during its service life.
-The roller jewel is mounted to the roller table of the balance wheel with shellac, a gummy resin secreted by the female lac bug.
+Sometimes referred to as the impulse jewel, this stone trips the pallet fork in the opposite direction by every arc of the balance wheel while absorbing millions of impacts during its service life.
+The roller jewel is mounted to the roller table of the balance wheel with shellac, a gummy naturally-occurring resin secreted by the female lac bug.

 For more information on roller tables visit the Advanced page.

-Cap jewels provide a rebound surface for the pivot tips, eliminating the need for the flat surface found on hole jewels.
-Paired hole and cap jewels trap the staffs by their pivot tips, generating far less friction than hole jewels alone because smaller surface areas come in contact with each other.
+Cap jewels provide a rebound surface for the pivot tips, eliminating the need for the flat surface used on hole jewels.
+Paired hole and cap jewels trap the staffs by their tips, generating less friction than hole jewels alone because smaller surface areas come in contact with each other.

 Jewels were also used in lever escapements, which was the eventual design choice of most watch factories.
 The roller jewel, mounted on the balance wheel, gives the impulse to the pallet fork, alternately locking and releasing the entry and exit pallet stones.
 This allows the escape wheel to rotate one tooth at a time, gradually letting down the mainspring until it's spent.